biosustain/potion-client/README.md

 # Potion client

-A client for REST APIs documented using JSON-schema in general, and `Flask-Presst` as well as the upcoming `Flask-Potion` in particular.
+A client for REST APIs documented using JSON-schema in general, and `Flask-Potion` in particular.

 ## Example